Ground Source Heat Pump - Domestic

 I have an older property.
 Can a ground source heat pump be installed?

-Yes, but the cost of a system is directly related to the heat losses, which will generally be higher in older buildings.
-Money spent on upgrading insulation levels can save a considerable amount on the capital cost of a ground source heat pump system.
+Yes, but the cost of a system is related to the heat losses, which will generally be higher in older buildings.
+Money spent on upgrading insulation levels can save on the capital cost of a ground source heat pump system.

 Can radiators be used instead of underfloor heating?

-Yes, but you will need larger radiators, sized for the typical 45°C to 50°C water temperatures obtained from efficient GSHP systems.
+Yes, but you may need larger radiators, sized for the typical 45°C to 50°C water temperatures obtained from efficient GSHP systems.
 If your house is well insulated they may be suitable.
-Your installer will need to check how big they would have to be and the space they would take up.
+If your house is not well insulated you will want to improve the insulation or install a heat pump capable of delivering higher water temperatures.
+Your installer will need to check the capacity of your radiators matches the heat output of the heat pump specified and the heat losses of your house.
 Modern die cast aluminium radiators are very efficient and smaller than conventional radiators.
 Upstairs is usually less of a problem as bedrooms are normally kept at lower temperatures.

 Can the heat pump be installed outside or in a car-port, garage or basement?

 Yes.
-There normally means the pump will be nearer to the pipe connections to your ground loops, which often makes the whole system easier to connect.
+This normally means the pump will be nearer to the pipe connections to your ground loops, which often makes the whole system easier to connect.

 Will long trenches have to be dug on my land for the ground loops?